Automattic/jetpack/readme.txt

 1. Uses a static page for the front page.
 2. Uses /%category%/%postname%/ permalink structure.

 Sometimes a category page is cached as the homepage of the site instead of the static page.
-I can't [replicate the problem](http://wordpress.org/support/topic/237415/page/2?replies=38) but a simple solution is to switch the plugin to half-on mode.
+I can't [replicate the problem](http://wordpress.org/support/topic/237415/page/2?replies=38) but a simple solution is to switch the plugin to PHP mode.
 For normal traffic you will see no difference in the speed of your site.

 = Why do I get warnings about caching from http://ismyblogworking.com/ =